 1950s Swing Skirt Styles

-The 1950s poodle skirt was a ‘50s favorite, often in white, standing at the hem of the skirt, complete with a curly embroidered or sequin leash.
-Even more decorations came in the form of the large applique cats, squirrels, guitars, or catchy phrases like “See You Later Alligator.”
+The 1950s poodle skirt was a ‘50s favorite swing style with a poodle standing at the hem of the skirt, complete with a curly embroidered or sequin leash.
+Other decorations came in the form of the large applique cats, squirrels, guitars, or catchy phrases like “See You Later Alligator.”
 They were made of wool felt, a stiff fabric that didn’t reveal hoop lines underneath.
 It was also quite light and never wrinkled.
-The poodle skirt became a lasting icon of the 1950s especially for teenagers but women wore them too with more mature appliques such as the Eiffel tower, telephone, and martini pictured below.
+The poodle skirt became a lasting icon of the 1950s especially for girls and young teenagers, but women wore them, too, with more mature appliques such as the Eiffel tower, telephone, and martini pictured below.
 Poodle skirts were paired with a sweater tops or button-down blouses, white bobby socks and saddle shoes- the same ionic look worn to Sock Hop dances.
 Learn more about the origins of the Poodle Skirt or shop poodle skirts here with even more poodle skirt history.

 Gathered skirts.
-A 1950s gathered skirt is made from a giant rectangle piece of fabric and is gathered in at a waistband so that it’s fitted at the waist and full at the bottom.
+A 1950s gathered skirt is made from a giant rectangular piece of fabric that is gathered in at a waistband so that it’s fitted at the waist and full at the bottom.
 They were especially becoming on women without much natural hip since the bulky band gave instant curves.
 The shape rendered itself to be more A-line with the fullness at the hem instead of around the hip.
 This was a popular cut for button up skirts, similar to shirtwaist dresses.

 Pleated skirts were also popular in the ‘50s, especially with Dior.
 They could be large pleats or tiny accordion ones, as long as there was plenty of fabric!

 Gored skirts featured panels of triangles sewn together with the points coming into the waistband, once again making the skirt much wider at the bottom.